Below the Surface

 Cave divers explore down under to find incredible wonders in the underworld.
 Cave diving certification is required at most caves prior to diving down under.

-• Vortex Springs – It is a gorgeous spot to spelunk near Ponce de Leon.
-A spring that feeds into the nearby Choctawhatchee River.
-Ideal dive for all levels of divers, explore and be full of stories.
-Visit the website at vortexsprings.com.
+• Vortex Springs – It is a gorgeous spot to spelunk near Ponce de Leon, Florida.
+The spring feeds into the nearby Choctawhatchee River and dumps in to the Choctawhatchee Bay.
+Ideal dives for amazing views all levels of divers, explore and be full of stories.
+Find out more information and visit the website at vortexsprings.com.

-• Morrison Springs – Find it near Bonifay in northeastern Walton County.
-It is a locals favorite swimming hole but the 300-foot drop beneath the water is cat nip for divers.
-Bring your diving tanks to experience an incredible dive.
+• Morrison Springs – Find it near Bonifay, Florida in northeastern Walton County.
+This beautiful county park is a locals favorite with a typical swimming hole.
+However, the hole is also a 300-foot drop beneath the water where divers delights begins their journey.
+Bring diving tanks to experience an incredible dive.
 It is open daily.

-• Blue Springs Recreational Area and Merritt’s Mill Pond – It is off of highway 90 in Marianna.
+• Blue Springs Recreational Area and Merritt’s Mill Pond – The locals call it the Mill Pond and can be seen on east Highway 90 in Marianna.
 Jackson Blue Springs feeds Merritt’s Mill Pond a 2 mile long lake that features six explorable caves.
 Scuba lovers flock from all over the world to splelunk here.
-Obtain a county permit through Cave Adventurers prior to splelunking this area, give them a call 850.482.6016 or send them an email email@example.com.
+Obtain a county permit through Cave Adventurers prior to splelunking this area, give them a call 850.482.6016 or send them an email firstname.lastname@example.org.

 Salty Waters Down Below